RAE Health brings wearable technology and patented algorithms tied to a mobile app to allow users, providers,

 As a problem solver who is driven to create efficient solutions and services that positively impact society, her passion and ultimate goal is to reduce suffering, stigma and relapse rates for individuals afflicted with substance use disorder.
 From coastal Maine, she is the proud mom of two incredible teenagers.

-Nicole Gilbertson, Co-Founder
+Nicole Gilbertson, COO and Co-Founder

 Ms. Gilbertson has eighteen years of experience building, growing, and founding innovative organizations.
 The past decade her career has focused in Clinical Laboratories, specifically addiction medicine.
 Prior to RAE, she served as the Western US Director of Sales for Alere Toxicology a global leading $600MM toxicology organization recently acquired by Abbott.
 She has extensive relationships with key industry leaders and corporate contacts in the addiction field.
 Her passion to drive change and positively impact the outcomes of individuals suffering from SUD has been a personal mission.
 A native of Washington, she graduated cum laude from Washington State University with a B.A. in Business Administration and currently resides in California.